 Our philosophy is to provide very individualized care at all stages of the process and we understand that your first days at CMC:Berkshires will be a huge period of adjustment.
 For some clients, it may be the first time without a substance (or altered state) in a very long time (which requires tolerating new emotional and physical states of awareness).
 For others, it may just be the shock of trying something new and being in a new environment.
 For whatever reason (and perhaps for many reasons), it is very normal for people to be quiet, reserved, and even scared.
 We encourage you to talk to anyone on our staff about whatever feelings that you have.
 The team will be looking forward to helping you make a comfortable transition and getting to know you.

-CMC:Berkshires, which can take a few hours to a few days, you will get used to the regular schedule (click here to see a sample schedule).
+After settling in to CMC:Berkshires, which can take a few hours to a few days, you will get used to the regular schedule (click here to see a sample schedule).
 Your day typically starts between 7 and 8 AM with breakfast and then goes into Yoga/Meditation at 8:15.
 We have the goal of helping you establish healthy daily habits during your stay and evidence shows that beginning the day with a mindful practice such as yoga and meditation can help you to be more aware and productive throughout the day.
 After the morning routine, each day at CMC:Berkshires is busy and full of activity.
 Depending on the issues you are hoping to address, there will be individual sessions, group sessions, and specific skills training (relapse prevention, and DBT).
 There is a daily break for exercise that can range from group yoga/exercise class to individual yoga or personal training instruction.
 Most clients will get two hours of some type of physical activity a day (including outdoor activities like walking our beautiful property and surrounding area).
 There is a one-hour break for lunch/personal time to make phone calls every day and dinner is served at six.
 Time to connect with the outside world around work-related issues can be arranged as needed.

 After dinner, there is more space and time to relax and work on introducing/re-introducing interests into your life.
 These may include going to self-help meetings in town (including, but not exclusive to, AA meeting), spending time working on skills (expressive writing, reading for enjoyment, storytelling, music) and exposing yourself to new things that will be helpful to you outside of CMC:Berkshires.
 You will also be encouraged to develop healthy sleep habits and relaxation skills that you can take back to your life after CMC:Berkshires.
 This is a good time to work on applying skills that you have learned, meeting and building connections with fellow clients, and/or taking some much deserved time to relax!